Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - Visitors to Oxford often take part in punting, wherein they sit in a boat in the river, and a guide pushes it along with a pole.

-- There’s a legend that says that the university’s Bridge of Sighs was closed to force the students to take the stairs to stay fit.
-This isn’t true, and actually, students take more stairs if they decide to take the bridge from the old to new quads.
+- There’s a legend that says the university’s Bridge of Sighs was closed to force students to take the stairs to stay fit.
+This isn’t true, and students actually take more stairs if they decide to take the bridge from the old to new quads.

 - There has been talk of Oxford University applying for UNESCO World Heritage Site status, but it has never happened.